Tigres UANL: Close call, third Ferretti era, Team of the Decade, 2023 champions

 For the Apertura 2016 season, Tigres signed Argentine forward Ismael Sosa and their second French striker Andy Delort.
 On 10 July 2016, Tigres won the 2016 edition of the Campeón de Campeones Cup against Pachuca FC by 1–0 at the StubHub Center in Carson, California.
 Tigres finished the Apertura 2016 regular season in third place with 30 points and tied with Tijuana as the best defense, allowing 13 goals in 17 games.
 In playoffs, Tigres tied the first leg of quarterfinals in Mexico City against UNAM by 2–2.
 In the second leg, Tigres beat UNAM by 5–0 at the Estadio Universitario with a hat-trick of Gignac.
 At semifinals, Tigres faced León.
 In the first leg, Tigres won by 1–0 with a goal of Gignac after a cross from Ismael Sosa at the Estadio León.
 In the second leg, Tigres achieved a home victory of 2–1 with goals of Gignac and Zelarayán.
 In the finals against América, the teams tied 1–1 in the first leg at Estadio Azteca, Gignac scoring for Tigres.
 In the historical second leg played for the first time on 25 December, the teams tied 0-0 and went to overtime at the Estadio Universitario.
 At 95' Edson Álvarez scored the 1-0 for América and at 118' Jesús Dueñas tied dramatically and led the match to a penalty shoot-out.
 Nahuel Guzmán stopped three shots and with Gignac, Juninho and Guido Pizarro scoring their own, Tigres became the Apertura 2016 champions.

 For the Clausura 2017, Tigres hired Chilean international forward Eduardo Vargas.
 Tigres finished the Clausura 2017 season in seventh place with 25 points and the best defense allowing twelve goals in 17 games.
 In the first leg of playoffs at the Estadio Universitario, Tigres faced Monterrey and beat them by 4–1 with Gignac and Dueñas scoring twice each.
 In the second leg of quarterfinals at the Estadio BBVA, Gignac scored twice for the 2–0 victory.
 Tigres beat Monterrey by an aggregate of 6-1 and secured semifinals.
 In the first leg of semifinals, Tigres defeated Tijuana by 2–0 with goals of Aquino and Zelarayán at the Estadio Universitario.
 With goals of Aquino and Jürgen Damm, Tigres beat Tijuana by 2–0 in the second leg at the Estadio Caliente, for a 4-0 aggregate.
 In the home leg of the finals against Guadalajara, Gignac scored twice and matched the score to 2–2.
-Tigres lost the second leg by 2–1 at the Estadio Omnilife for an aggregate of 4–3, in a controversial match where press and audience claimed that referee Luis Santander, who had refereed all of the home games of Guadalajara in play-offs, did not penalize a foul of Guadalajara's defender Jair Pereira over Ismael Sosa inside the penalty area minutes before the end of the match.
+Tigres lost the second leg by 2–1 at the Estadio Omnilife for an aggregate of 4–3, in a controversial match where press and audience claimed that referee Luis Enrique Santander, who had refereed all of the home games of Guadalajara in play-offs, did not penalize a foul of Guadalajara's defender Jair Pereira over Ismael Sosa inside the penalty area minutes before the end of the match.
 Santander would later recognize and apologize for the mistake.